 Lay the front pieces out right side up.

-Matching raw edges to raw edges, place the ends of the short strap along the top edge 1" in from the angled corners.
-Place the open end of each long strap on the side edges 1" down from the angled corners.
+Matching raw edges to raw edges, place the ends of the short strap along the top edge 1 inch in from the angled corners.
+Place the open end of each long strap on the side edges 1 inch down from the angled corners.

 Turn the Apron Right Side Out

 Sew around the apron, leaving an opening for turning at the bottom.
-Use a 1/2" seam allowance.
+Use a 1/2-inch seam allowance.

-Trim the seam allowance with pinking shears or use another seam finish.
-Clip the corners to reduce bulk then turn the apron right side out.
+Trim the seam allowance with pinking shears, or use another seam finish.
+Clip the corners to reduce bulk, and then turn the apron right side out.

-Top stitch around the apron 1/8" from the seam.
+Topstitch around the apron 1/8 inch from the seam.
 This gives it a nice finish and closes the opening at the same time.

-Your apron is ready to wear or wrap up as a gift for your favorite griller!
+Your apron is ready to wear or wrap up as a gift for your favorite chef.